 The number of people with obesity is increasing rapidly worldwide.
 The German Cancer Research Center (DKFZ) recently reported that according to the WHO the number of children and adolescents with obesity increased tenfold between 1975 and 2016.
 Severe overweight can lead to various health impairments including cardiovascular disease.
+Some wonder if increasing exercise can impact breast cancer.
 However it has now been found that obesity also promotes the development of breast cancer and metastases.

 The current study elucidates an as yet unknown mechanism making breast cancer more aggressive.
 The enzyme ACC1* plays a central role in this process,” said Dr. Mauricio Berriel Diaz, deputy director of the Institute for Diabetes and Cancer (IDC) at Helmholtz Zentrum München.
 He led the study together with Stephan Herzig, director of the IDC and professor for Molecular Metabolic Control at TUM and Heidelberg University Hospital.
 “ACC1 is a key component of fatty acid synthesis,” said Berriel Diaz.
 “However, its function is impaired by the cytokines leptin and TGF-β.”
 The levels of these cytokines are increased particularly in the blood of severely overweight subjects.